 In terms of specs, the Autofill chair comes with armrests that are height adjustable and can pivot in/out.
 The backrest can recline generously up to 155 degrees, and the base is made of nylon.
 On the DXRacer Pink Paw, the armrests are also length adjustable, though everything else is nearly identical to the cheaper Autofull chair.

-- Suitable Alternative to: DXRacer P Series
+- Best Alternative to: DXRacer P Series

-Last but not least, we have the Homall chair, the cheapest gaming chair on our list that’s still a decent DXRacer knockoff.
+Moving on we have the Homall chair, the cheapest gaming chair on our list that’s still a decent DXRacer knockoff.
 What the chair lacks in adjustments, it makes up for in comfort and quality, relatively speaking.
 And it’s really easy on the wallet.

 First, let’s talk about the pros.
 The Homall chair is surprisingly well padded, with around 4″ thick of seat foam and a well cushioned backrest.
 Compared to most budget chairs we’ve reviewed – including the GTRacing chair – it’s superior in this department.
 The overall build quality is also slightly better than the GTRacing chair.

 The biggest caveat of the Homall chair is its lack of adjustability.
 The armrests are fixed, meaning in order to raise them, you’ll need to do so by raising the height of the seat itself.
 While we didn’t find this to be as big of a deal as we had originally thought, it might be for you.